 One of my clients was working in the biotechnology field and over a five year span kept moving up through the ranks, from manager to senior manager to VP.
 The number of responsibilities, choices, and decisions he made drastically increased.
 He had a lot of things coming at him and needed to make decisions quickly, but it became more and more difficult for him to make the best decisions.
 He had to learn what was most important, along with when to say yes and when to say no. He needed to develop new skills for dealing with a never-ending stream of demands.

-Whether you’ve been promoted or are just trying to cope with the relentless pressures of the modern work environment, learning new ways to handle it all will help you achieve that important balance.
+If you’ve recently been promoted, it probably means your company has a succession plan in place.
+Smart companies create deep talent pools so that their top performers can take time off to create better life balance.
+This strategy can relieve you of trying to cope with the relentless pressures of your new responsibilities.
+You can have the freedom to learn new ways of handling it all and achieving that important balance.
 The place to start is with yourself and the way you think about the demands on you.
 Below are four ideas to help your bring your work and life into balance by changing your attitudes about what you can, and should, accomplish at work.

 - Be true to yourself Many executives think they get respect by others inside the company by how much they do and how well they do it.
 However, a very important determiner of respect is integrity, and integrity requires being true to yourself.
 To do that, you must know what your truth is.
 What is yours?
 When you have too great a workload, isn’t your truth to try and rebalance it?
 When you have too many things going on and too many projects, isn’t it your job to delegate more?
 There is a truth that always exists within your work life: the need to do what is right for you, not what is right for the company.
 Yes, you must often do what the company wants you to do, but not to such a degree that YOU get lost within that paradigm.
 It’s important to know your truth and be able to take a stand on what you need to do to be true to yourself.